hashicorp/hcl/hcl/json/spec.md

 two ways depending on the evaluation mode.

-If evaluating in literal-only mode (as defined by the syntax-agnostic information model) the literal string is intepreted directly as a zcl string value, by directly using the exact sequence of unicode characters represented.
+If evaluating in literal-only mode (as defined by the syntax-agnostic information model) the literal string is intepreted directly as a HCL string value, by directly using the exact sequence of unicode characters represented.
 Template interpolations and directives MUST NOT be processed in this mode, allowing any characters that appear as introduction sequences to pass through